 So happy to have you here!

-Let me introduce to The Witty Gritty Life.
+Let me introduce you to The Witty Gritty Life.

 Above all The Witty Gritty Life wants to be your source for some real life.
 What do I mean by that?
 Real projects anyone can accomplish without fancy tools and skills, real food you can create without attending culinary school first, time and money saving strategies with the goal of adding more enjoyment to your life all with a little thought and reflection mixed in occasionally.
 All that with a dose of healthy living sprinkled on top!